DavidKopalaCU/Chomp-2.0/README.md

 #### Running Our ROS Program

-Once we start writing ROS nodes/programs, we'll include
+Once we start writing ROS nodes/programs, we'll include details about how to use them here

+## ROS Topics

+Below is some very basic documentation/info on what topics are available